kellerkindt/w5500/README.md

 In no particular order, things to do to improve this driver.

-* Add support for TCP
+* Add support for TCP server implementations
 * Add support for DHCP